yegor256/xcop/README.md

 This command line tool validates your XML files for proper formatting.
 If they are not formatted correctly, it prints the difference and exits with an error.
-You can use it two ways: 1) to fail your build if any XML-ish files (for example, XML, XSD, XSL, or XHTML) are not formatted correctly, and 2) to format them correctly using `--fix` option.
+You can use it in two ways: 1) to fail your build if any XML-ish files (for example, XML, XSD, XSL, or XHTML) are not formatted correctly, and 2) to format them correctly using the `--fix` option.

 Read this blog post first:
 [_XCOP—XML Style Checker_](https://www.yegor256.com/2017/08/29/xcop.html).